Top 10 Penetration Testing Companies in Australia (2026)

 6. NCC Group Australia

-NCC Group delivers deep technical testing and research-driven assessments for high-assurance environments.
+NCC Group delivers advanced technical testing and research-driven assessments for high-assurance environments.

 7. Sekuro

-Sekuro specialises in adversary simulation and red team exercises to test detection and response maturity.
+Sekuro specialises in red teaming and adversary simulation to assess detection and response maturity.

 8. Trustwave Australia